mehulkar/mehulkar.com/source/blog/2019/01/getting-surprised-by-technology.md

 Today, I wanted to look up if governmental employees that have to work during a shutdown get paid for their time when the government opens up again.
 My first thought was to figure out the *keywords* I'd need to search with.
-"Government".
-"Shutdown" "Employees"?
+"Government"?
+"Shutdown"?
+"Employees"?
 "Paycheck"?
-If I could just find the right keywords, I could get to a Wikipedia page on government shutdowns work and read the whole thing to find the one fact I needed.
+If I could just find the right keywords, I could get to a Wikipedia page on government shutdowns and read the whole thing to find the one fact I needed.

 I realized this instinct to find keywords will be obsolete in the next generation.